Mario Party 8

 Mario Party 8 is a 2007 party video game developed by Hudson Soft and published by Nintendo for the Wii.
-The game is the eighth main installment in the Mario Party series, and the first title in the series released for the Wii.
-It was also the final home console entry to be developed by Hudson Soft, as NDcube took over development duties from Mario Party 9 onwards.
+It is the eighth main installment in the Mario Party series, as well as the first title in the series to be released for the Wii.
+The game was released in North America on May 29, 2007, Europe on June 22, 2007, Australia on July 19, 2007, Japan on July 26, 2007, and the United Kingdom on August 3, 2007.

-Like previous Mario Party titles, Mario Party 8 features characters of the Mario franchise in which four human- or computer-controlled characters compete in a board game interspersed with minigames.
+Like previous Mario Party titles, Mario Party 8 features up to four characters from the Mario franchise, controlled by human players or artificial intelligence, competing in a board game interspersed with minigames.
+The game features a single-player story mode as well as several other game modes.

 Mario Party 8 received mixed reviews, with critics praising the inclusion of motion controls but voicing disapproval of its outdated visuals and single-player gameplay.
-The game has sold over 8 million copies, making it one of the best-selling games on the Wii.
+The game has sold more than eight million copies, making it the 12th-best-selling game for the Wii.
+Mario Party 8 was succeeded by Mario Party DS, a handheld game for the Nintendo DS, the same year of its release.

+Three Japan-exclusive arcade video games based on Mario Party 8 were developed by Capcom: Mario Party Fushigi no Korokoro Catcher (2009), Mario Party Kurukuru Carnival (2012), and Mario Party Fushigi no Korokoro Catcher 2 (2013).